Vizzuality/coding-challenge-examples/README.md

 * Use a CSS-in-JS solution.
 * Include a loading spinner or placeholder.
-* Describe any bottleneck or difficulties you've might found.
+* Describe any bottleneck or difficulties you might find.

 ## Basemap